John-Kostick/vzome-sharing/_posts/2022-08-20-yellow-9-Directions-Arrays-08-20-56.md

 published: true
 layout: vzome
 description:
-  This page shows some compositions of 9 directional Paler Zonohedra.
+  This page shows some compositions of 9 directional Polar Zonohedra.
 ---

 {% comment %}